 Rubella (German measles) is a contagious disease.
-Rubella affects the fetus, if the mother is infected in the early months of her pregnancy.
-All girls aged 11 to 19 years and women in the childbearing age are at risk of developing Rubella.
+It affects the fetus if the mother is infected in the early months of her pregnancy.
+All girls aged 11 to 19 years and women of childbearing age are at risk of developing German measles.

-- Rubella spreads through air by coughing, sneezing, or simply talking.
+- This disease spreads through the air by coughing, sneezing, or simply talking.

 - Children and adults who were never vaccinated against rubella.